deepin-community/texlive-base/texmf-dist/doc/lualatex/luacomplex/README.txt

 Its license is simple and liberal, which is compatible with GPL.

 #Installation and Inclusion
-The installation of luagcd package is similar to plain latex package, where the .sty file is in LaTeX directory of texmf tree.
+The installation of luacomplex package is similar to plain latex package, where the .sty file is in LaTeX directory of texmf tree.
-The package can be included with \usepackage{luacomplex } command in the preamble of the LaTeX document.
+The package can be included with \usepackage{luacomplex} command in the preamble of the LaTeX document.
 The TeX file is to be compiled using the LuaLaTeX engine.